-Songs can appear to have their own intent, as if their essence is pre-existent and your role as a writer is one of discovery rather than creation.
+Songs can seem to have their own intent.
+It's as if their essence is pre-existent and your role as a writer is one of discovery before creation.
 With Say It Again it was initially to be a piece about action speaking louder than words.
-I was trying to capture that all too familiar feeling of compromise that arises when saying and doing are so far out of sync.
+I was trying to capture that all too familiar feeling of compromise that arises when saying and doing are too far out of sync.

 For whatever reason I couldn’t get past the saying bit and so instead of the song becoming a complaint about bullshit and broken promises it ended up being about advocacy and making the moral case.
 The three verses each referenced a historical figure: Lennon, King and Kennedy, all protagonists, all assassinated.
 Turns out it can be quite useful being murdered when you’ve got something to say.